erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Rsa?
-8. How would you test your Rsa implementation?
+8. How would you test your Rsa deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this aapproach

 ## Algorithm Visualization